National Mission

 Hurricane Ian - Fort Myers, Florida

-Report on a Recent Mission Trip to New Bern, NC - Jan.
+Report on the Mission Trip to New Bern, NC - Jan.
 2023

 On a gray Rochester day in early January our mission team set out for a weeklong trip to New Bern, NC to help hurricane disaster victims recover from past storms.
 Our team included Dan Harrison, Janette Henderson, Craig and Calypso Kunkle, Adam Petersen, Carol Anne Strawbridge, Steve and Sally Christensen (Gates Presbyterian) and Nick Tangney (Dan’s nephew).